Criminal Defense Expertise in Utah

 Types of Criminal Offenses in Utah

-After a criminal accusation, it is important to understand both the type of criminal offense charged and the maximum and minimum mandatory penalties for that offense.
-In Utah, criminal offenses are classified into three categories:
+Understanding both the type of criminal offense charged and the maximum and minimum mandatory penalties for that offense is important to understanding your case.

 In Utah, an infraction is a minor offense punishable by a fine only of up to $750.
 Examples of infractions include city traffic violations and some disorderly conduct offenses.